 Link Building Case Study – InLinks Dixon Jones served as Marketing Director for Majestic from 2009 – 2018 before his retirement and transition into Global Brand Ambassador for Majestic.
-As a lifelong entrepreneur, it surprised very few in the industry when he became CEO of InLinks, a platform which aims to turbo charge your onsite SEO with the power of entities, enhancing the navigability of content to humans and search engines alike.
+As a lifelong entrepreneur, it surprised very few in the industry when he became CEO of InLinks, a platform that aims to turbocharge your onsite SEO with the power of entities, enhancing the navigability of content to humans and search engines alike.
 In this post, Dixon uses Majestic data to illustrate his story of “Alliance Linking”.
-Read on to discover how he capitalised on real world connections to enhance the visibility of InLinks, and get a behind the scenes look at the legwork even an experienced and influential marketer goes to in the launch of a new product.
+Read on to discover how he capitalised on real-world connections to enhance the visibility of InLinks, and get a behind the scenes look at the legwork even an experienced and influential marketer goes to in the launch of a new product.

 Have a story similar to this?
 We want to share successful white-hat digital PR campaigns told with Majestic Data.
 Reach out to us at email@example.com with a short pitch for more details.

 This is a Link Building Case study of a new bootstrapped startup entering a competitive marketplace.
 All the old approaches were unlikely to cut the mustard.
 I think the strategy can be summed up by a Black business leader and educator that advised presidents before the first world war:

 “Associate yourself with people of good quality, for it is better to be alone than in bad company.”

 When I pulled back as marketing director of Majestic in 2018, I had visions of becoming a non-executive director on a few boards and taking life easy.